Uses of Napier Grass or Elephant Grass for Cattle Feed

 How to fertilize elephant grass

-Giving fertilizer to elephant grass unlike in rice plants.
+Giving fertilizer to napier grass unlike in rice plants.
 In rice plants, fertilizer is given by spread evenly.
 This is because rice is planted at a very tight distance.

 If you want to grow elephant grass like planting rice, just please.
 But is that possible?